rescbr/chameleon/Chazi/doc-azi/README.txt

   First, the usual warning: use it at your own risk!
   No, it's not going to set your machine on fire or something like that :)
-  Everything is tested on my machine first, but you never know.
-Be sure you understand the changes before you use one of these booters and always keep a plan B!
+  Everything is tested on my machine first and i don't mess with stuff i don't have knowledge to mess with, but you never know.
+Be sure you fully understand the changes before you use this booter (CleanCut included) and always keep a plan B!!!
+  I will do my best to explain what these changes are and more.

   Although i use this stuff on a daily basis, this is not meant to be an alternative to Chameleon!
   Any use of this booter/s should be considered "testing".
 If you do find a certain patch or